Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 All long-acting beta-2-agonists come with a boxed warning about an increased risk of asthma-related deaths, but there is no clear evidence that people who have COPD without asthma are at increased risk.

 There has been some concern that short-acting beta-2-agonists may become less effective when taken regularly over time.
-A major concern is that patients who perceive beta-2-agonists as being less effective may overuse them.
-Overdose can be serious and, in rare cases, even life threatening, particularly in patients with heart disease or asthma.
+A major concern is that people who perceive beta-2-agonists as being less effective may overuse them.
+Overdose can be serious and, in rare cases, even life threatening, particularly in people with heart disease or asthma.

 Corticosteroids are powerful anti-inflammatory drugs.